Callum Turner: Career

 Turner starred as Tony in Zero, a 2011 film directed by David Barrouk and produced by Michael Riley.
 In 2012, he starred alongside Waterloo Road star Ben-Ryan Davies in the short film Human Beings, directed by Jonathan Entwistle.
 He appeared in the French group The Shoes' 2012 music video "Time to Dance" with Jake Gyllenhaal.
 In 2012, Turner was in the ITV series Leaving, alongside Helen McCrory.
 Turner's performance was met with mostly positive reviews.
 In December 2012, Turner starred with Andrew Scott and Martin Clunes in another ITV Drama, The Town, portraying Ashley, a troubled teen.
 In early 2013, Turner made a guest appearance in Showtime's historical-fiction drama television series, The Borgias as Calvino.
 He also starred in short film Alleycats as Eze, directed by Ian Bonhôte, and had a small role as Phillip in the second series of BBC One's Ripper Street.

 In June 2012, Turner was cast in the lead role of John Boorman's film Queen and Country.
 Turner stated that Boorman revealed secret and personal events from his life, to help Turner to portray his character as best as he could.
 The film made its debut as part of the Directors' Fortnight section of the 2014 Cannes Film Festival.
 In E4's whodunit series Glue in 2014, Turner portrayed Eli, a traveller, whose brother is murdered.
 In 2014, he was among those named Breakthrough Brits by the British Academy of Film and Television Arts.

 Turner portrayed Alistair in Paul McGuigan's 2015 horror film Victor Frankenstein.
 He starred as Danny in the 2016 film Tramps, which premiered at the 2016 Toronto International Film Festival.
 In 2017, he portrayed Evan in Mobile Homes.
 The film was screened in the Directors' Fortnight section at the 2017 Cannes Film Festival.
 He portrayed Theseus Scamander in Fantastic Beasts: The Crimes of Grindelwald in 2018 and in Fantastic Beasts: The Secrets of Dumbledore in 2022.
 In 2018, Turner also directed and co-wrote short film Shift the Plane with friend and co-writer Danny King.
-He had a lead role as Shaun Emery in the 2019 BBC One mini-series The Capture and was nominated for the British Academy Television Award for Best Actor for his performance.
+He had a lead role as Shaun Emery in the 2019 BBC One series The Capture and was nominated for the British Academy Television Award for Best Actor for his performance.